 Other important taxes in China

-Foreign entrepreneurs can benefit from the provisions of double tax treaties signed by China in order to avoid the double taxation.
-As for the withholding tax in China, this is imposed on dividends and royalties which are paid by the foreigners in this country, and it is established at a rate of 10%.
-The real estate tax is set at 11% rate.
+Foreign entrepreneurs can benefit from the provisions of double tax treaties signed by China in order to avoid double taxation.
+As for the withholding tax in China, this is imposed on dividends and royalties which foreigners pay in this country, and it is established at a rate of 10%.
+The real estate tax is set at an 11% rate.